neurodata/neurodata.io/content/about/agreements.md

 - The privilege of being an official member of the team comes with the responsibility of
     - being physically present in the lab 2+ days/week for all full weeks in the academic calendar, modulo vacations, disease, or family emergencies,
-    - responding to other lab members queries in a timely fashion (e.g., within a week),
+    - responding to other lab members' queries in a timely fashion (e.g., within a week),
     - posting any papers (in which I am the first author) to a preprint server no later than the date of submission,
     - making any code necessary to reproduce the figures in any paper I write open access no later than the date of submission to preprint server,
-    - updating our lab cv no later than one week after posting new papers, revisions, presentations, etc.,
+    - updating our lab CV no later than one week after posting new papers, revisions, presentations, etc.,
     - proposing updates to our agreements/etc. whenever potential improvements are envisioned, and
     - making a reasonable effort to attend official lab events.
 - The privilege of being a senior member of the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team) comes with the responsibility of accepting a buddy mentee.
 The responsibility associated with this mentee will be to onboard the mentee.
 There is a lot of literature to suggest this is good for everyone on the team, for example, see [here](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them) and [here](https://hbr.org/2019/06/every-new-employee-needs-an-onboarding-buddy).